telerik/blazor-docs/components/stepper/orientation.md

 ## Vertical Stepper

-Set the `Orientation` parameter of the Stepper to `vertical` to change its default orioentation.
+Set the `Orientation` parameter of the Stepper to `vertical` to change its default orientation.

 >caption Vertical Stepper.
 The result from the snippet below.